 Firstly, I will briefly explain why a master’s degree in this day and age is so essential.
 Have you ever thought of furthering your education after completing a bachelor’s degree to set yourself apart from the rest of the workforce?
 According to the U.S. Bureau of Labor Statistics, 18 percent of all jobs will require a master’s degree by 2022.
-While today’s job market becoming increasingly competitive, the benefits of a master’s degree can help you differentiate yourself and make an impression with employers.
+While today’s job market is becoming increasingly competitive, the benefits of a master’s degree can help you differentiate yourself and make an impression with employers.
 However, many college graduates will make the grave mistake of assuming that their undergraduate degree alone will qualify them for a job.
 Below are the reasons why Japan is an ideal place for a Master’s degree!

 Japan never disappoints foreign students with its high quality in teaching and research.
 Well-known as a nation with education at the heart of modern society and seven of its universities in the top 50 in Asia (two of them in the top 100 in the world), the land of the rising sun is absolutely a desirable destination to pursue higher education.

 Here are a few reasons why you should consider studying a masters degree in Japan this year: